 Medical professionals in the Department of Hematology and Cell Therapy at the Helios Hospital Berlin-Buch have long been using CAR-T cell therapy – one of the most innovative and effective cancer therapies currently available.
-In our interview, you can find out what Dr. Anna Ossami Saidy, a physician undertaking continuing education in this department, is currently researching – and read about how her work can improve the treatment of cancer patients and increase the chances of a cure.
+In an interview with Fresenius editor Brigitte Baas, you can find out what Dr. Anna Ossami Saidy, a physician undertaking continuing education in this department, is currently researching – and read about how her work can improve the treatment of cancer patients and increase the chances of a cure.

 Dr. Ossami Saidy, you are currently a physician undertaking continuing education in Berlin Buch.
 Please tell our readers what exactly it is you do here.